FRACerqueira/PromptPlus/Src/README.txt

 Visit the official page for complete documentation of PromptPlus: https://fracerqueira.github.io/PromptPlus

+For migrate V3.3 to V4.0 see this link: https://fracerqueira.github.io/PromptPlus/migrateversion.html.

 PromptPlus was developed in c# with target frameworks:

 - netstandard2.1